 Local Hospice Lottery provides funds for hospice care throughout different parts of Great Britain.
 A list of the hospices which benefit from Local Hospice Lottery is available on our website or upon request.
 The application completed by players as a request to join this subscription lottery will be used to identify the hospice that the player wishes to support.

 How your regular chances support local hospice care

-Since 1997 Local Hospice Lottery has contributed in excess of £37 million to hospice care.
-In 2020 for each £1 entry in the weekly draw Local Hospice Lottery gave an average of 68p to hospice care.
+Since 1997 Local Hospice Lottery has contributed in excess of £42 million to hospice care, with £13 million of this in the last two years alone giving in excess of 67p in every £1 to hospice care.